If you’ve ever dreamed of attending a small and quaint liberal arts college in the Northwestern US, read on to find out how to get into Reed College.

 These requirements are in addition to the other admission requirements mentioned above.

-Home-schooled applicants will also need to apply through the Common Application or the Coalition Application.
-THey must submit all required documents.
+Home-schooled applicants must also apply through the Common Application or the Coalition Application and submit all required documents.

 Here are the key Reed College decision dates and deadlines you need to know before starting your application: